 A VPN (Virtual Private Network) reroutes your internet traffic and masks your online activity.
 This means it can be used to overcome government censorship and surveillance in any country, including Pakistan.

-Despite increasing levels of internet censorship and surveillance by the Pakistani security services, VPN services are currently legal to use in Pakistan.
+Despite increasing levels of internet censorship and surveillance by Pakistani security services, VPN services are currently legal to use in Pakistan.
 However, the Pakistani government only allows the use of registered VPNs.
-These registered VPNs probably log your activity, otherwise the government wouldn’t have accepted them, so they’re probably not a very safe option.
+These registered VPNs probably log your activity, otherwise, the government wouldn’t have accepted them, so they’re probably not a very safe option.

 What Are the Best VPN Services to Use in Pakistan?